-“RESURGENT WETLANDS: RAMAPO-MUNSEE LAND RECLAMATION IN THE BLACK DIRT REGION” IS A PROJECT BY ZACK BRYSON AND I.
+“RESURGENT WETLANDS: RAMAPO-MUNSEE LAND RECLAMATION IN THE BLACK DIRT REGION”

 We researched the history of and intervened within the thirty-two square mile, agro-industrially transformed Atlantic White Cedar wetland ecosystem in Orange County, NY.
 The original wetland-watershed was once a natural resource heartland of the Munsee-Lenape Native people since time immemorial, providing fresh spring water, building material resources, animal grazing and hunting grounds, and polycultural farming and foraging grounds for its local residents.
 The relationship between these human settlements and the wetlands were interdependent, with all resourcing practices positioned to ensure the future health of the wetland-watershed ecology.